-The curriculum meets the intended learning outcomes of the programme.
+The panel is positive about the contents of the curriculum, meeting the programme intended learning outcomes.
 The courses and projects are up to standard, with a pronounced and strong focus on chemistry subjects.
 The number of practical classes is adequate.
-The panel is positive about the breadth and the coherence of the curriculum.
+The panel is positive about the coherence of the curriculum.
+The panel advises to reduce the number of specialisations, as five specialisations seem to be too many in view of the size of the programme.
+The panel proposes to promote external research internships further and to assist students in finding these and in applying for them, in line with current initiatives on the part of the programme.

-The panel regards the lecturers in the programme to be skilled and motivated and their educational capabilities to be up to standard.
-As the workload is demanding for lecturers, the panel advises to balance the workload by providing more support from the Faculty departments and VU central departments.

-The educational concept and the study methods conform to programme characteristics.
+The panel regards the lecturers in the programme to be both skilled and motivated.
+In the panel's view, the lecturers know how to bridge the disciplines in the curriculum.
+The educational capabilities of the lecturers are up to standard, as may be deduced from the proportion of BKO-certified lecturers.
+As the workload is very demanding for lecturers, the panel advises to balance the workload by making the programme more transparent and by providing considerably more support from the Faculty departments and VU central departments.
+The educational concept and study methods are in line with the programme characteristics.
 Educational innovation in the programme is pursued strongly, lecturers having adopted blended learning, web-lectures and flipped classrooms.
-The number of hours of face-to-face education and the class sizes are appropriate.
-The number of drop-outs in the first year is substantial, but the programme may be regarded to be quite demanding and the student-success rates are appropriate.
+The number of hours of face-to-face education and the class sizes are adequate.
+The panel regards the student success rates to be appropriate.